Antal Doráti: Recordings

+His 1961 album titled Beethoven: Wellington's Victory reached No. 20 in the US.

 Other prominent composers in Doráti's recording career were Béla Bartók and Igor Stravinsky.
 His comprehensive series of Bartók's orchestral works for Mercury have been brought together on a 5-CD set.

 He also made the first stereo recording of Léo Delibes' Coppélia, with the Minneapolis Symphony Orchestra.
 An album set of Wagner's Der fliegende Holländer is also among Doráti's popular recordings.

 In 1969, he made the world premiere recording of Sibelius's tone poem Luonnotar, with Gwyneth Jones as soprano soloist.
 In 1973 he conducted the world premiere recording of Max Bruch's Concerto for Two Pianos and Orchestra, which was written in 1912 but only rediscovered in 1971.

 In 1969, with the Stockholm Philharmonic Dorati conducted the first recording of the Symphony No. 7 of Swedish composer Allan Pettersson, of which he was the dedicatee.

 He made digital recordings, for English Decca Records (released in the U.S. on the London label), with the Detroit Symphony Orchestra and the Royal Philharmonic Orchestra and the Royal Concertgebouw Orchestra for Philips.
 One of these, the recording of Stravinsky's The Rite of Spring with the Detroit Symphony Orchestra, received the coveted French award Grand Prix du Disque.